mmeysenburg/ccla-hpc-workshop/docs/pages/optimizing-python-built-ins.md

 The real difference between Sample 3 and Sample 4 becomes apparent when we compare the run times.
-Whereas the native Python code took 875 seconds to multiply two 1000 by 1000 matrices, the NumPy equivalent took around *1.39 seconds*.
+Whereas the native Python code took 875 seconds to multiply two 1000 by 1000 matrices, the NumPy equivalent took around 1.39 seconds.
 The run times for a variety of matrix sizes from 100 to 1000 is shown in this plot:

 ![Manual vs. NumPy matrix multiplication](../../assets/img/built-in-mm-comp.png)